Report: Seahawks ‘have had discussions’ about a trade for Julio Jones

 Russini tweeted Sunday morning that the Seahawks “have had discussions about a possible trade with Atlanta, per sources.
 In fact, QB Russell Wilson & Julio Jones have spoken to discuss the possibility of playing together.’’

-Does that mean the Seahawks have been talking to Atlanta, or just discussing internally whether to approach the Falcons?
-That seems a little unclear.

-But the report is the first to link the Seahawks with Jones, who famously told Shannon Sharpe on FS1’s Undisputed earlier this week that “I’m out of there.’’
+The report is the first to link the Seahawks with Jones, who famously told Shannon Sharpe on FS1’s Undisputed earlier this week that “I’m out of there.’’

 The Falcons are said to be asking for a first-round pick for Jones, which would be problematic for Seattle since the Seahawks do not have a first-round pick in 2022, having dealt it as part of the Jamal Adams trade.